flare-foundation/flare-system-client/README.md

 address = "0xd7de703d9bbc4602242d0f3149e5ffcd30eb3adf" # identity account not private key

 # reading the private keys from the file is discouraged, it is only allowed when
-# UNSECURE_PRIVATE_KEYS environment variable is set to true
+# INSECURE_PRIVATE_KEYS environment variable is set to true
 #
 # Otherwise the private keys should be set as environment variables
 #  - SYSTEM_CLIENT_SENDER_PRIVATE_KEY